-Reliable sources refer to the new device as “Oculus Quest 2”, though it is unclear if that’s an informal or temporary moniker or the final name of the device, and tell us it should enter full scale mass production next week.
+Reliable sources refer to the new device as “Oculus Quest 2”, though it is unclear if that’s an informal moniker or the final name of the device, and tell us it should enter full scale mass production next week.

 This Week’s Leaks

 The most recent leaks started on Wednesday, when prolific tech leaker WalkingCat tweeted what seems to be a render of a new Oculus headset.